-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 5.5 MOC points in the American Board of Internal Medicine’s (ABIM) maintenance of Certification (MOC) program.
+ABIM MOC:Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 5.50 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

 AAFP Prescribed Credits: The AAFP has reviewed Lifestyle Medicine & Food as Medicine Essentials Course Bundle and deemed it acceptable for up to 5.50 Enduring Materials, Self-Study AAFP Prescribed credits.
 Term of Approval is from 09/15/2023 to 09/15/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s) toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 ABLM MOC:The American Board of Lifestyle Medicine has approved 5.5 maintenance of certification credits (MOC) for this learning activity.

 For NBC-HWCs: The National Board for Health and Wellness Coaching (NBHWC) has approved 5.5 continuing education credits for this learning activity: CE-000109-1.